Sugar (musical): Song list

 A final song, "People in My Life" (Sugar), was taken out during the previews, but has appeared in some later productions.

-The 1992 West End production released a cast recording.

 Productions

 In 1974 the Casa Mañana Theatre in Dallas staged a production of Sugar starring Scott Jarvis as Jerry/Daphne, Joey Evans as Joe/"Josephine", and Persis Forster as Sugar Kane.
 Jarvis had worked as Robert Morse's standby during the Broadway run, and had played the part on occasion during its New York run.

 In 1975, a version was produced in the Teatro de los Insurgentes of Mexico City.
 It starred the singer Enrique Guzmán and the actors Héctor Bonilla (alternando con Xavier López "Chabelo") and Sylvia Pasquel.
 Due to the tremendous success, the musical was staged in Madrid, Spain two years later with the majority of the original cast of Mexico.

 In 1986 a successful production was staged at the Teatro Lola Membrives in Buenos Aires, Argentina.
 Susana Giménez as Sugar Kane, Arturo Puig as Joe/Josephine and Ricardo Darín as Jerry/Daphne was the stars of this version accompanied by Norma Pons and Ambar La Fox, with Gogó Andreu as Osgood Fielding Jr. The director of this production, which closed three years later in 1988, was Mario Morgan.

 In 1990, a production of "Sugar" was staged at the theatre Pozorište na Terazijama in Belgrade, then Yugoslavia (modern day Serbia), under the title Some like it hot (Neki to vole vruće).
 The show was directed by Soja Jovanović, with Svetislav Goncić as Jerry/Daphne, Rade Marjanović as Joe/Josephine, and Ivana Mihić In the titular role of Sugar.
 The production was a smashing success, and went on to become the longest running production in the history of theatre in Serbia, continuously running for over 30 years, and is still running to this day.
 Over the years, almost all of the original cast members have left the show, except for the two principals in the roles of Jerry and Joe, who were the ones most responsible for the enduring success of the production.
 In 2022, Marjanović stepped down from the part of Joe and took over the part of Bienstok, with Žarko Stepanov taking on the part of Joe.